QAGIw3/PlatformQ/services/DataIntelligenceSuite/graph-intelligence-service/README.md

 - **Search Service**: Graph-enhanced search capabilities
 - **Unified ML Platform Service**: ML model lineage tracking
 - **Digital Asset Service**: Asset lineage and provenance
+- **Compliance Service**: Graph-based operations for fraud detection

+> **Note**: Fraud detection functionality has been moved to the Compliance Service for better separation of concerns.
+The Graph Intelligence Service continues to provide the underlying graph infrastructure and algorithms that power fraud detection.

 ## Extensibility